vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/04_rbac/README.md

 ```

-Now you should have garnered an impression of the ServiceAccount configuration options and relations which is actually atypical way to model this aspect in Helm charts.
+Now you should have garnered an impression of the ServiceAccount configuration options and relations which is actually a typical way to model this aspect in Helm charts.
 Let's look at how you can handle the ServiceAccount and RBAC aspects with HULL.

 A word in advance: while it is useful to omit rendering of the `default` ServiceAccount, Role and RoleBinding objects for the most part of this tutorial it does not make sense to do this when checking the RBAC configuration options that do involve them.
 Therefore during this turorial section the `-f ../configs/disable-default-rbac.yaml` parameter is not being set and thus the `default` RBAC objects and ServiceAccount are rendered.
 For the next tutorial part add the switch again to reduce output.